Why you should go into business with Quay Arts

 Why the Isle of Wight needs Quay Arts

 The Isle of Wight is a microcosm of the mainland, with wealthy areas like Cowes contrasting with pockets of economic deprivation, both urban and rural (exacerbated by a predominantly seasonal economy).
 With no city, and a weak cultural infrastructure, access to arts and cultural experiences are limited.
-Due to ferry timings and prices, attending events on the mainland is simply not an option to many.
+Due to ferry timings and prices, attending events on the mainland can be challenging.

 The island’s economic performance is poor compared with national and regional figures, and is in the bottom 15% of deprivation indices in the South East.

-Quay Arts provides a vital cultural, economic and educational contribution to islanders, improving wellbeing and attainment through its activities.
+This could be a gloomy picture, but Quay Arts provides a vital cultural, economic and educational contribution to islanders, improving well- being and attainment through its activities.
 The organisation is highly regarded, and known for presenting high-quality arts activities together with local and national partners.

 A visit to the Café Bar at lunch time alone is proof enough that Quay Arts plays a vital role in island life.
 Add the Craft Shop, wedding, business conferencing facilities and exciting programme of education and live events, and the opportunities presented by the centre are boundless.